 • Brooke Tansill

 Brooke Tansill practices in the area of estate planning and estate and trust administration.
 She advises clients on estate, generation-skipping, and gift tax planning, including sophisticated tax-oriented strategies, charitable planning, and asset protection strategies.
 She advises both beneficiaries and fiduciaries on their rights and responsibilities.
-She has a particular interest in international estate planning and administration, as well as in negotiating and drafting Premarital Agreements and in the area of closely-held business law, establishing LLCs and corporations for clients and preparing the necessary business-related documents.
+She has a particular interest in international estate planning and administration, as well as in negotiating and drafting Premarital and Postmarital Agreements.

 Ms. Tansill received her B.A. degree from Bowdoin College in 2003, her J.D. degree from the Sandra Day O’Connor College of Law at Arizona State University in 2008, where she was a Pedrick Scholar, and her Masters in Taxation (LL.M.) and Certificate in Estate Planning from Georgetown University Law Center in 2016.
 She joined Frederick J. Tansill & Associates, LLC in 2008.